-Red Velvet Cheesecake Brownies is an easy recipe that combines two favorite desserts, brownies and cheesecake.
+Red Velvet Cheesecake Brownies is an easy recipe that combines three favorite desserts, red velvet cake, brownies and cheesecake.
 A homemade red velvet brownie cake is topped with a creamy cheesecake batter and baked to perfection.
 Just in time for Valentine’s Day!

 Red Velvet Cheesecake Recipe

-When everyone loves red velvet cake and everyone loves cheesecake, it’s was a no-brainer that I needed to develop a recipe that combines both favorites.
+When everyone loves red velvet cake and everyone loves cheesecake, it’s was a no-brainer that I needed to develop a recipe that combines both favorites, and brownies!

 I took things a step further and went with brownies as the red velvet cake layer so all you need is a bowl to make the batter.
 No mixer necessary.